-- Step 2 Decide whether you want the communication between Unity Connection and Exchange 2013 client access servers (Unity Connection8.6(2) SU3 and later) to be SSL encrypted.
-If so, you must specify the same SSL setting on the following servers: - All Exchange 2013 client access servers (Unity Connection 8.6(2) SU3 and later). - Step 3 Sign in to a server that has access to the same Exchange 2013 client access servers (Unity Connection 8.6(2) SU3 and later) that Unity Connection has.
-Use an account that is a member of the local Administrators group. - Step 4 On the Windows Start menu, select Programs > Administrative Tools > Internet Information Services (IIS) Manager. - For the first Exchange 2013 client access server (Unity Connection 8.6(2) SU3 and later) for which you want to confirm settings, in the left pane, expand <servername>> Sites > Default Website > EWS. - Step 6 Under Default Website, select Autodiscover. - Step 7 In the middle pane, in the IIS section, double-click Authentication. - Step 8 Confirm that the Status column says Enabled for the type of authentication that you want the unified messaging services account to use to sign in to Exchange client access servers.
+- Step 1 Decide which type of authentication (basic or NTLM) you want Unity Connection to use to sign in to Exchange 2013 client access servers.
+You must configure the following servers to use the same type of authentication: - All Exchange 2013 client access servers. - Step 2 Decide whether you want the communication between Unity Connection and Exchange 2013 client access servers to be SSL encrypted.
+If so, you must specify the same SSL setting on the following servers: - All Exchange 2013 client access servers. - Step 3 Sign in to a server that has access to the same Exchange 2013 client access servers that Unity Connection has.
+Use an account that is a member of the local Administrators group. - Step 4 On the Windows Start menu, select Programs > Administrative Tools > Internet Information Services (IIS) Manager. - Step 5 For the first Exchange 2013 client access server for which you want to confirm settings, in the left pane, expand <servername> > Sites > Default Website > EWS. - Step 6 Under Default Website, select Autodiscover. - Step 7 In the middle pane, in the IIS section, double-click Authentication. - Step 8 Confirm that the Status column says Enabled for the type of authentication that you want the unified messaging services account to use to sign in to Exchange client access servers.
 When you create a unified messaging services account, you will configure Unity Connection to use the same type of authentication.